Superhero designer Jasmine is about to hit her million-dollar moment. But she wouldn't have been able to do it without her loyal sidekick, FreshBooks.

 What’s next for Jasmine Designs?

 Jasmine: This last year has really opened my eyes to the possibility of teaching, which is something that I wanted to do, ever since back in TAFE.
-So, these last 6 months have been dedicated to developing my first online course called Easy As Pie Pricing, where I help creatives, designers, and freelancers bake more profit into their creative crust and bake a better business for themselves.
+I’ve been dedicated to developing my first online course called Easy As Pie Pricing, where I help creatives, designers, and freelancers bake more profit into their creative crust and bake a better business for themselves.
 Can you tell I’m food-driven?
 It’s going to be the first of 5 courses over the next year.

 The course is looking at actually putting a dollar amount on what you do, but also being able to communicate it in a way that you’re going to get paid.
 How can I, as a professional creative, send a quote or an invoice and have the conviction to say, “I’m the professional in the room.”
 And that, in part, has to be about the accounting side of things, as well.